M-Sobh/shopping-cart/README.md

-# create shopping cart react
+# creating shopping cart with react